 Eighty-six percent of Americans drive to work.
 A driver's license is also necessary to take children to school, buy groceries, go to doctor's appointments, and meet many other basic needs.
 But courts often suspend driver's licenses for failure to pay fines and fees, or for failure to appear at hearings connected with fines and fees payments, forcing people either to lose their jobs and face other hardships, or drive with a suspended license risking further penalties and punishments.
 For that reason, there is growing momentum to end the suspension of driver's licenses.
 Now, three in five states bar the suspension of driver's licenses for failure to pay fines and fees.
-Michigan authorizes the suspension of driver's licenses for failure to appear at hearings for nonpayment, but only in cases connected to some driving-related charges.xiv
+Vermont does not allow for the suspension of driver's licenses for failure to appear, but it received only partial credit because it does authorize the suspension of driver's licenses for failure to pay in some driving-related cases.xiv

-Recommendation: Michigan should eliminate the practice of suspending driver's licenses for failure to pay or failure to appear, including in driving-related cases.
+Recommendation: As it has done for failure to appear, Vermont should eliminate the practice of suspending driver's licenses for failure to pay, including in driving-related cases.